Minee-Liane-Choi/MineeChoiLab/index.md

 # New approaches for brain repair

 The {{ site.title }} Lab is a team of researchers at the Korea Advanced Institute of Science and Technology (KAIST) dedicated to making human neurodegenerative disease more curable than yesterday.
-The primary aspiration of this endeavor is to foster a more profound understanding of the molecular and cellular origins of neurodegenerative diseases, thereby enabling a more strategic approach to the innovation of new therapeutic intervention.
+The primary aspiration of this endeavor is to foster a more profound understanding of the molecular and cellular origins of NEURODEGENERATIVE, NEUROPSYCHOLOGICAL and NEURODEVELOPMENTAL diseases & disorders, thereby enabling a more strategic approach to the innovation of new therapeutic intervention.
 <br>

-The laboratory's objective is to develop a bespoke therapeutic platform to address three major challenges associated with human neurodegenerative diseases.
+The laboratory's objective is to develop a bespoke therapeutic platform to address three major challenges associated with human brain diseases.
 {% include figure.html image="images/home/humanbrain.jpg" caption="Animal brains vs. human brains (from BBC)" link="https://www.sciencefocus.com/nature/animal-brains-v-human-brains-let-the-battle-of-the-brains-commence" width="600px" %}

 <ol>